MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment.md

   - Shared folders
   - Use of scripts
   - Office macros
-  - Other entities impacted by ASR rules
+  - Other entities affected by ASR rules

-Depending on your business needs you might decide to include multiple business units to get a broad sampling of software, shared folders, scripts, macros, etc. Conversely, you might decide to limit the scope of your first ASR rules rollout to a single business unit, then repeat the entire ASR rules rollout process to your other business units, one-at-a-time.
+Depending on your business needs, you might decide to include multiple business units to get a broad sampling of software, shared folders, scripts, macros, etc. Conversely, you might decide to limit the scope of your first ASR rules rollout to a single business unit, then repeat the entire ASR rules rollout process to your other business units, one-at-a-time.

 ### Identify ASR  rules champions

 ASR  rules champions are members in your organization that will help with your initial ASR  rules rollout during the preliminary testing and implementation phases.
 Your champions are typically employees who are more technically adept, and who are not derailed by intermittent work-flow outages.
-In the context of this deployment, the champions involvement will continue throughout the broader expansion of ASR  rules deployment to your organization.
+The champions' involvement will continue throughout the broader expansion of ASR rules deployment to your organization.
 Your ASR rules champions will be first to experience each level of the ASR  rules rollout.

-It is important to provide a feedback and response channel so that your ASR rules champions can alert you to ASR  rules-related work disruptions and receive ASR  rules-rollout related communications.
+It is important to provide a feedback and response channel for your ASR rules champions to alert you to ASR rules-related work disruptions and receive ASR  rules-rollout related communications.

 ### Get inventory of line-of-business apps and understand the business unit processes

 Having a full understanding of the applications and per-business-unit processes that are used across your organization is critical to a successful ASR rules deployment.
 Additionally, it is imperative that you understand how those apps are used within the various business units in your organization.
 To start, you should get an inventory of the apps that are approved for use across the breadth of the organization.
 You can use tools such as the Microsoft 365 Apps admin center to help you inventory software applications.
 See: [Overview of inventory in the Microsoft 365 Apps admin center](https://docs.microsoft.com/deployoffice/admincenter/inventory).

 ### Define reporting and response team  roles and responsibilities